unicode-org/message-format-wg/docs/tech-preview-blog-post.md

 # Blog Post for Technical Preview

-Unicode announced today the Technical Preview of MessageFormat 2, a new standard for creating and managing user interface strings.
+Today, Unicode announced the Technical Preview of MessageFormat 2, a new standard for creating and managing user interface strings.
 These messages can dynamically include data values formatted (using information in the Common Locale Data Repository [CLDR])